My research is focused on developing better urban climate models.

 - the economy (energy demand and infrastructure vulnerability)

 - the environment (both locally and globally, as about 70% of CO2 are from energy used in cities).

-I have undergraduate degrees in physics and architecture.
-After completing architecture in 2004, I worked on residential, health and education buildings.
-After 6 years working in Australia and overseas I heard the siren call of science, so I started a science degree majoring in physics.
+I have a PhD in climate science and I have undergraduate degrees in physics and architecture.
+After completing architecture in 2005, I worked on residential, health and education buildings.
+After 6 years working in Australia and overseas in architecture and construction I heard the siren call of science, so I started a science degree majoring in physics.

 In thinking about how I could combine my two backgrounds, I started looking into urban climate modelling for my Honours (research) year of physics.
 I really enjoyed the research and work environment at the Climate Change Research Centre (CCRC) at UNSW in Sydney, Australia.
-I’m now completing a PhD at the CCRC in combination with The Centre of Excellence for Climate System Science, and collaborating with the CSIRO.
+I completed my PhD at the CCRC in combination with The Centre of Excellence for Climate System Science and the CSIRO.